 Energy and Water Policy

-In 2017, the Illinois Clean Jobs Coalition successfully passed the Future Energy Jobs Act (FEJA) in Illinois, and now advocates for the passage of the Clean Energy Jobs Act (CEJA).
-In Missouri and Michigan, our Energy Efficiency for All coalitions engage with local community organizations on issues of energy insecurity, water affordability, heathy housing, and diversity in the clean energy workforce.
+In 2017, the Illinois Clean Jobs Coalition successfully passed the Future Energy Jobs Act (FEJA) in Illinois, and in 2021 helped to pass the Climate and Equitable Jobs Act (CEJA).
+In Missouri, Michigan, and Wisconsin we work with coalitions to engage with local community organizations on issues of energy insecurity, water affordability, heathy housing, and diversity in the clean energy workforce.

 Water Affordability and Lead Service Line Replacement Policy

-We advocate for policies that help Illinois remove lead service lines and afford water utility bills.
+We advocate for policies that help remove lead service lines and afford water utility bills across the Midwest.
 We’re working to understand the implications of clean water policy and what policy changes mean for our water services and the people we work with.

 As an administrator of workforce development programs and training, Elevate shares what we learn from our programs with policymakers and advocates for policies that support robust and diverse clean energy industries.

-Elevate is a national partner in the Energy Efficiency for All coalition, which is dedicated to linking the energy and housing sectors together to tap the benefits of energy efficiency for millions of low-income families.
-Elevate first brought the benefits of energy efficiency to the affordable housing sector to light in two seminal papers on the subject, which were informed by the multifamily buildings efficiency programs we developed in Illinois.
+Elevate is a national partner in the Energy Efficiency for All coalition, which is dedicated to linking the energy and housing sectors together to tap the benefits of energy efficiency for millions of families with lower incomes.
+Elevate first brought the benefits of energy efficiency to the affordable housing sector to light in two seminal papers on the subject, which were informed by the multi-family buildings efficiency programs we developed in Illinois.